nref/blog/content/its-not-tech-debt-its-tech-risk.md

 Tech debt is like a detonating mortgage.
 Its payment becomes due unpredictably.
 Its timing is not fair or uniformly distributed.

+## How much Risk?

+Quality shortcuts create risk.
 The people who investigated the Challenger explosion<sup>[5](#references)</sup> didn't have the term tech debt, but they listed quality shortcuts among the root causes.
 These quality shortcuts exposed the space program to risk.
-It was an intentional decision to fly on a cold day with faulty O-rings.
-If NASA could have had at their disposal a spreadsheet predicting when seven astronauts would crash into the Atlantic ocean, they would have engineered right up to that point but not past it.
+Some risk is necessary to reach our goals; how much we can tolerate depends on the expected reward<sup>[6](#references)</sup>.
+If NASA could have had at their disposal a spreadsheet predicting that the O-ring would fail on January 28, 1986, they would have decided not to fly.

 ## Conclusion